-The District has a total of five State Revolving Fund Loans remaining with an outstanding balance at fiscal year-end of \$11,448,000 including the current portion of the long-term debt.
-The District services the debt through bi-annual payments funded through several sources.
-The two main sources in the past were ad-valorem taxes and the Plant Investment Fees (sewer only).
-The District did not include Plant Investment Fees for fiscal 2015-2016 debt service.
-As a result, debt service in fiscal 2015-2016 will be fully paid by ad-valorem taxes.
-The District will reassess debt service funding alternatives in every budget cycle.
-The District used approximately \$300,000 in plant investment fees to service the sewer debt in fiscal 2014-2015
+The District has a total of five State Revolving Fund Loans remaining with an outstanding balance at fiscal year-end of \$10,343,000 including the current portion of the long-term debt.
+The District services the debt through bi-annual payments.
+The main source for debt service is the ad-valorem tax established each year based on the actual debt service payments made each January 1, and July 1.
+The District reassesses debt service funding alternatives in every budget cycle.